 Now that we know what a call-out charge is and why it is necessary, we can gain a better understanding about why some electrical professionals avoid this fee.
 Sometimes companies simply do not need to charge a call-out fee because they meet their expenses in other ways.
 Some electricians include the fee in their overall estimates, or they simply charge a higher rate when it comes to labour, materials, warranty, etc. In other cases, electricians do not charge this fee because they are not operating their business in an entirely legitimate manner.
 This willingness to skirt expenses and cut corners should always be a red flag when it comes to selecting an electrician, mainly due to the fact that if a company or individual is willing to neglect their own responsibilities, how can they be trusted to keep their client’s best interest at heart?

 While it may seem off-putting at first, a call-out fee is usually a good indicator of the level of professionalism and workmanship you can expect from a particular electrician.
-Furthermore, here at A-Maximum Electrical we will deduct our call-out fee from your final invoice should we decide to move forward with the project.
-If you are a resident living in the Vancouver area and would like to receive a quote for your upcoming electrical project from a licensed and fully insured electrician from A-Maximum Electrical, feel free to contact us at any time!
+Furthermore, here at A Maximum and Sons Electrical Contracting we will deduct our call-out fee from your final invoice should we decide to move forward with the project.
+If you are a resident living in the Vancouver area and would like to receive a quote for your upcoming electrical project from a licensed and fully insured electrician from A Maximum and Sons Electrical Contracting, feel free to contact us at any time!